 Darwin is the capital of the Northern Territory of Australia.
 Located on the Timor Sea, it is also the largest city in the sparsely populated region, and it is the smallest and most northerly Australian capital city with an estimated population of 138,000 in 2014.

-- Italian: 2% The city of Darwin is known for its Aboriginal population.
-Darwin has the highest percentage of Aborigines of any Australian capital at 9.7% of its population.
+The city of Darwin is known for its Aboriginal population.
+Darwin has the highest percentage of Aborigines of any Australian capital at 9.7% of its people.

 Ethnic backgrounds are quite diverse here.
 Some dominant ethnicities include natives from the United Kingdom, New Zealand and the Philippines.
 These immigrants make up for 18.3 percent of the population.
 Major overseas-born populations include:

 The first settlers of the city were the Aboriginals, who still occupy quite a large portion of Darwin today.
 This population was known for importing to other regions through trading routes with Southeast Asia.
-Their trading routes led them to trade with regions all the way in both Western and Southern Australia.
-Songlines, which were designed by creator-beings in order to preserve the heritage and history of the land, were placed throughout the region.
-These songlines played a vital role in keeping the history and ancestral tales alive within the city.
+Their trading routes led them to trade with parts in both Western and Southern Australia.
+Songlines, which were designed by creator-beings to preserve the heritage and history of the land, were placed throughout the region.
+These songlines played a vital role in keeping the past and old tales alive within the city.

 With a growth rate of 2.6 percent per year, this busy city is considered one of the quickest growing regions within Australia.
-The regions that have the largest amount of growth within the city of Darwin include Litchfield and Palmerston.
-In fact, Palmerston is growing so rapidly that population forecasters predict the region within Darwin will become the most populated by 2016.
+The areas that have the most significant amount of growth within the city of Darwin include Litchfield and Palmerston.
+Palmerston is growing so rapidly that population forecasters predict the region within Darwin will become the most populated by 2016.